ameekkhan/ameeqsort/README.md

 a[8] = [5,6,7,8,7,9,10,11]

-This above array will be pass to merge() function to merge every quadruples.
+In last the above array will pass to merge() function to merge every quadruples as discussed above.

 ![Image of Merging](https://github.com/ameekkhan/ameeqsort/blob/master/Capture2.PNG)